Seven Novel Observational Tests of General Relativity: Abstract

 \section{Abstract}

-I propose three novel observational tests of general relativity.
+I study seven novel observational tests of general relativity.
 First, I show that a gravitational wave pulse from a major merger of massive black holes at the Galactic center induces a permanent increase in the Earth-Moon separation.
-For black holes of mass $\sim 10^6M_\odot$, the shift in the local gravitational potential is comparable to the Earth-Moon potential, leading to the Moon being perturbed relative to the Earth during the passage of the pulse.
+For black holes of mass $\sim 10^6M_\odot$, the shift in the local gravitational potential is comparable to the Earth-Moon potential.
 The permanent increase in the Earth-Moon separation is a fraction of a millimeter, measurable by lunar ranging for future merger events.
 Second, I show that General Relativity sets an absolute upper limit on the energy flux observed from a cosmological source as a function of its redshift.
 Detecting a brighter source in gravitational waves, neutrinos or light, would flag new physics.
-The derived flux limit can also be used to determine the maximum redshift possible for any source with an unknown origin.
 Third, I consider the implications of modified inertia at low accelerations for rockets.
 An attractive interpretation of MOdified Newtonian Dynamics (MOND) as an alternative to dark matter, changes the inertia of matter at accelerations $a\lesssim a_0\approx 1.2\times 10^{-8}~{\rm cm~s^{-2}}$.
 I show that if inertia is modified at low accelerations, this suppresses the exponential factor for the required fuel mass in low acceleration journeys.
 Rockets operating at $a\ll a_0$ might allow intergalactic travel with a modest fuel-to-payload mass ratio.
+Fourth, I show that in MOND the amplitude of the observed dipole of the Cosmic Microwave Background (CMB) can originate from the primordial fluctuation amplitude on the scale of the cosmic horizon.
+Fifth, I show that the tidal gravitational potential of the Milky-Way galaxy removes fuzzy dark matter from its satellite dwarf galaxies through quantum-mechanical tunneling.
+Sixth, I show that a charged particle can be accelerated to arbitrarily high energies by maintaining a permanent resonance with the phase of a planar gravitational wave propagating along a uniform magnetic field.
+The Doppler-shifted cyclotron autoresonance could potentially result in electromagnetic afterglows near gravitational-wave sources.
+Seventh, I show that non-relativistic objects traveling in intergalactic space at an initial peculiar velocity $v$ will traverse in the future of the LCDM cosmological model a maximum comoving distance of $\sim (v/1.7H_0)$, irrespective of travel time, where $H_0$ is the Hubble constant.
+To reach beyond the Virgo cluster of galaxies, requires an initial peculiar speed $\gtrsim 3\times 10^3~{\rm km~s^{-1}}$, a hundred times faster than the chemical rockets launched to space so far.